shirelepfl/CMT-Project/docs/Report.md

 Summarize the approach taken and the answer to the question set out in the problem statement.
 Describe limitations of the work (outlook) and how it could be improved.

+In our code, we used the Fisher–Kolmogorov (Fisher-KPP) equation to model the spatial spreading of cancer cells.
+To solve this equation, we applied Neumann boundary conditions to obtain a 1D solution, which was then extended to 3D using the IMEX-ADI method.
+The evolution of cancer cells was visualized at each time step in MATLAB as a series of images compiled into GIFs.

+These visualizations allow us to clearly demonstrate the impact of lifestyle choices on lung health.
+From our simulations, it is evident that smoking significantly accelerates cancer cell proliferation: by the end of the simulation, a person who smokes heavily and is in poor physical condition has 2.25 times more cancer cells in the lungs than a healthy, non-smoking individual.
+This provides a compelling and understandable illustration of the health risks associated with smoking.

+Our study does have limitations, however.
+The mathematical model is complex and relies on several simplifying assumptions, which may affect the precision of the results.

 # Authorship statement

 Our team collaborated closely, meeting for several hours each week.
 As a result, the project was a collective effort, and the code, text, and other contributions cannot be attributed to any one person.